roelmagdaleno/markdown-to-notion-blocks/README.md

 ## Usage

-This package provides a `MarkdownToNotionBlocks` class that you can use to convert markdown to Notion Blocks in JSON or Array format.
+This package provides a `MarkdownToNotionBlocks` class that you can use to convert markdown to Notion blocks in JSON or Array format.

 ### JSON